luschool/oopsslackersluschool/oopsslackersweek1individual.md

 ### Windows Presinstallation Environment -

 Windows Preinstallation Environment is a lightweight version of Windows used to deploy and repair Windows machines.
 It's available inside the collection of tools Windows Assessment and Deployment Kit(Windows ADK).
-It is intended to be used as as a thin client or an embedded operating system.
+It is intended to be used as a thin client or an embedded operating system.
 You can also bundle files, folders, apps, and more into the image file, which allows you to preconfigure the machines you intend to deploy with important software and files.